Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology

 \subsection{Real cohomology classes from graph cocycles}

 We next review the arguments for the construction of nontrivial cohomology classes over $\R$ by integration of forms.
-Although we discuss the integrals over $F[\Gamma]$, the arguments used in previous literature for integrals over $F[q_1,...,q_m;t]$ apply with minimal modification, as suggested by Lemma \ref{IntegralsAreTheSame}.
+Although we discuss the integrals over $F[\Gamma]$, the arguments used in previous literature for integrals over $F[q_1,\dots,q_m;t]$ apply with minimal modification, as suggested by Lemma \ref{IntegralsAreTheSame}.
 We will give a topological reinterpretation of these arguments in Section \ref{GluingSection}, in detail, so our treatment here is brief.

 The forms that are integrated along the fiber are sums of products of the $\theta_{ij}$.
 One wants to produce cohomology classes, so one needs to produce closed forms.
-Since the fiber $F=F[\Gamma]$ has nonempty boundary, so by Stokes's Theorem the key is to show that, for certain sums of products of $\theta_{ij}$, the integral along the boundary $\int_{\d F} \alpha_\Gamma |_{\d E}$ is zero.
+The fiber $F=F[\Gamma]$ has nonempty boundary, so by Stokes's Theorem the key is to show that, for certain sums of products of $\theta_{ij}$, the integral along the boundary $\int_{\d F} \alpha_\Gamma |_{\d E}$ is zero.